 In response to the pressures and opportunities faced along the A5 corridor, the A5 Transport Partnership was formed in 2009/10.
-It includes representation from 18 local authorities, including local highway authorities, local planning authorities and Local Enterprise Partnerships (LEPs).
+It includes representation from 17 local authorities, including local highway authorities, local planning authorities, as well as Local Enterprise Partnerships (LEPs).